-Mr. Uchida, 56, Japanese has been a Director of the Bank since July 31, 2023.
-He currently holds positions in SMBC as Managing Executive Officer, Head of Asia Business Development Division, and Deputy Head of APAC Division.
-He also serves as Managing Executive Officer of SMFG based in Tokyo.
+Mr. Katsufumi Uchida has been a Director of the Bank since the close of business on July 31, 2023.
+He currently holds positions in SMBC as Managing Executive Officer, and Co-Head of APAC Division.
+He also serves as Managing Executive Officer of SMFG.
 He joined SMBC in 1990 and has spent over 19 of his more than 30 years with the company outside Japan, including Brussels, Hong Kong, Singapore and London, assuming various leadership roles.
-He graduated from the Waseda University of Japan, major in Political Science and Economics.
+He graduated from the Waseda University of Japan, majoring in Political Science and Economics.